charliecalvert/CloudNotes/Assignments/MidtermFinal/Prog272Final2017.md

 - Iterate over records.
 - Work disconnected via **localstorage**
 - Refresh data from database.
+  - My button clears localStorage and then pulls again from the MongoDb
+  - When you get the data from DB, have it repopulate localStorage
 - Update records in **localStorage**
 - Delete a record in **localStorage**.
 - Extra Credit: Update a record in the database.